oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 ## Task 1: Launch Jupyter Lab Notebook

-1. From the Activities menu, open a terminal window.
+1. From the Activities menu, open a terminal window if it is not already opened.

  ![Open terminal](images/browser.png)